Alex Stamos: Yahoo!

-In 2014, Stamos joined Yahoo! as CSO.
+In 2014, Stamos joined Yahoo! as chief security officer.
 While at Yahoo!, he testified to Congress on online advertising and its impact on computer security and data privacy.
 He publicly challenged NSA Director Michael S. Rogers on the subject of encryption backdoors in February 2015 at a cybersecurity conference hosted by New America.

+In June 2015, Alex Stamos resigned from Yahoo, when Yahoo's Chief Executive Marissa Mayer's decided to obey a classified U.S. government demand, scanning Yahoo Mail accounts on behalf of the National Security Agency or FBI.

 Facebook

-In 2015, Stamos joined Facebook as CSO.
+In 2015, Stamos joined Facebook as chief security officer.
 During his time at Facebook, Stamos co-authored a whitepaper (with Jen Weedon and Will Nuland) on the use of social media to attack elections.
 He later delivered a keynote address at the Black Hat Briefings in 2017 on the need to broaden the definition of security and diversify the cybersecurity industry.

 Following disagreement with other executives about how to address the Russian government's use of its platform to spread disinformation during the 2016 U.S. presidential election, he made plans in 2018 to leave the company to take a research professorship at Stanford University.

 Stamos was interviewed about the Russian interference in the 2016 United States elections in the PBS Frontline documentary The Facebook Dilemma.